 - Stake your tree to avoid it from shifting, after it was just planted

-As always, if you have any questions feel free to contact one of our tree service professionals if you need additional advice!
+As always, if you have any questions feel free to contact one of our tree service professionals in Denver or Arvada if you need additional advice!
+We also offer tree removal and stump removal in Denver, Arvada, Lakewood, Wheat Ridge and other surrounding areas!